 Liabilities are regular duties that are performed at a business.
 These include accidents that cause property damages or bodily injuries.
 Running a business at home has the same liabilities as running one in a store.
 There are a few, typical liabilities that you face when operating a home-based business.

 Every business owner is responsible for maintaining a clean, professional environment.
 The business must be safe at all times; however, accidents do happen that are unpreventable.
-The business owner is liable for all accidents and property damages that he or she caused on the property.
+According to the Small Business Administration, the business owner is liable for all accidents and property damages that he or she caused on the property.
 Homeowners’ insurance includes protection for home businesses.
 If the accident was caused by a customer, that customer can be sued personally for damages or banned from re-entering the business.

 The owner, regardless of fault, is partly responsible for damages that affect the neighbor’s property.
 If a customer starts a fire that spreads from one home to the neighboring houses, the business owner is the first person to blame.
 The owner has thousands of dollars in commercial insurance to help cover the costs.